 Understanding Liquidating Trustee in the Business Liquidation Process

-A liquidating trustee is the person appointed to handle the funds resulting from a business liquidation, manage payment of debts, and more.
+A trustee is the person appointed to handle the funds resulting from a business liquidation, manage payment of debts, and more.

 When a business chooses to liquidate, someone must be appointed to manage the financial side of the process.
-As a full-service business liquidation firm serving the state of Florida, The Turning Group specializes in liquidating trustee to conclude the liquidation process and finalize the sale of a company’s assets.
+As a full-service business liquidation firm serving the state of Florida, The Turning Group specializes in liquidating trustees to conclude the liquidation process and finalize the sale of a company’s assets.

 Liquidating Trust Overview